MethanePowered/MethaneKit/Apps/Tutorials/01-HelloTriangle/README.md

 ```

 Now you have all in one application executable/bundle running on Windows & MacOS, which is rendering colored triangle in window with support of resizing the frame buffer.

+## Continue learning

+Continue learning Methane Graphics programming in the next tutorial [Textured Cube](../02-TexturedCube),
+which is demonstrating simple mesh drawing with phong lighting and texturing.